yuanfang313/CIM642_Physical_Computing/MidtermProject.md

 ### [The Man from Earth]
 https://www.youtube.com/watch?v=9mOIxyRTY5I

 This movie is just an example of any movies that're carefully planning the emotions of audience into its storytelling process.
 I expecially chose _The Man from Earth_ because it creates so many different emotions just within 1.5 hours and that tiny space, which I may have already forgotten its contents but still vividly remember all the emotions it rooted inside my heart.

+# 2. Code

+ ## 2-1.
+How does your program work?

+In my proposal, I used the word "Hatch", but I found the temperature of our hands was not high enough to make so many animation inside an encased object.
+So I changed the verb in the title.

+## 2-2.
+Reflection
+### 2-2-1.
+What worked/did not work?
+### 2-2-2.
+If you had more time what would you change in your project?

+# 3. Components

+ ## 3-1.
+What parts did you use?

+In my proposal, I used the word "Hatch", but I found the temperature of our hands was not high enough to make so many animation inside an encased object.
+So I changed the verb in the title.

+## 3-2.
+Which are your inputs/outputs?

+# 4. Code

+ ## 4-1.
+Explain how a user interacts with your input/output

+ ### 4-1-1.
+Create a layout for your interface

+ ### 4-1-2.
+Storyboard the interaction

+* Draw a step by step diagram of the interaction

+* Explain how the project is used?
+  * How does the user interact with the input
+  * Why did you decide to use that component?
+  * Explain how the input translates to the output

+## 4-2.
+Talk about what form factor/size your project would ideally be.
+### 4-2-1.
+What worked/did not work?
+### 4-2-2.
+If you had more time what would you change in your project?

+# 5. Code

+ ## 5-1.
+Include images and captions

+In my proposal, I used the word "Hatch", but I found the temperature of our hands was not high enough to make so many animation inside an encased object.
+So I changed the verb in the title.

+## 5-2.
+A video of finished project

 * ## Proposal